-- 1. Identify individuals who will serve as the Project Manager and Project Coordinator responsible for fulfilling the obligations of organizing a Regional Session.
-The Project Manager will conduct presession site visits to participating cities, supervise other paid staff and volunteers, and serve as a liaison to the host institution's administration and financial staff.
-The Project Coordinator will be responsible for overseeing logistical arrangements, including hotel and venue contracts, as well as travel arrangement for participants and local transportation for the group. - 2.
-Develop and submit, for review and approval by the MICD Partnership, a written work plan and timeline for a Regional Session.
+- 1. Staffing: Identify two individuals who will serve as the Project Manager and Project Coordinator, responsible for fulfilling the obligations of organizing a Regional Session.
+The Project Manager will conduct pre-session site visits to participating cities, supervise other paid staff and volunteers, and serve as a liaison to the host institution's administration and financial staff.
+The Project Coordinator will be responsible for overseeing logistical arrangements, including hotel and venue contracts, as well as travel arrangements for participants and local transportation for the group. - 2.
+Work plan: Develop and submit, for review and approval by MICD staff, a written work plan and timeline for a Regional Session.
 MICD will provide guidance, as needed, in preparation of the work plan.
 The work plan shall address participant selection, venues, agenda, logistics, publicity, background materials, and pre- and post-session activities. - 3.
-Collaborate with the MICD Partnership to invite mayors for Regional Session participation.
+Mayor invitations: Collaborate with MICD staff to invite mayors for Regional Session participation.
 MICD staff will provide an approved list of potential mayors.
 The Regional Session host will coordinate invitations to the approved list of mayors and secure attendance of the final participants. - 4.
-Collaborate with the MICD Partnership to identify members of the Resource Team for Regional Session participation.
+Resource Team invitations: Collaborate with MICD staff to identify members of the Resource Team for Regional Session participation.
 Coordinate invitations to the potential Resource Team members and secure attendance of the final participants.
-Invitations to the potential Resource Team members shall only be made after receiving approval from the MICD Partnership.
+Invitations to the potential Resource Team members shall only be made after receiving approval from MICD.
 Ensure that all Resource Team members have signed an agreement acknowledging their acceptance of the MICD Standards of Conduct Policy (see Section C for more details). - 5.
-Make site visits to all confirmed cities prior to the session to discuss potential case study projects and session logistics with the mayor and to advise city staff regarding preparation for their mayor's participation.
+Case studies: Make site visits to all confirmed cities prior to the session to discuss potential case study projects and session logistics with the mayor and to advise city staff regarding preparation for their mayor's participation.
 Consult with the MICD executive director on the selection of case studies.
 Gather relevant materials such as maps, data, and photographs for use in the briefing book and during the session. - 6.
-Plan and coordinate logistical arrangements, including selection of appropriate venues.
-Secure meeting rooms and services, as necessary.
-Services may include but are not limited to, audio / visual, catering, photography, local transportation, and administrative support. - 7.
-Make arrangements for travel and accommodations for non-federal government participants.
+Session logistics: Plan and coordinate logistical arrangements, including selection of appropriate venues for the opening reception, meetings, and evening meals.
+Secure complementary services as necessary, which may include but are not limited to, audio/visual, catering, photography, local transportation, and administrative support. - 7.
+Travel: Arrange travel and hotel accommodations for participants.
 Arrange local transportation for participants as necessary. - 8.
-Supervise paid staff and volunteers.
+Supervision: Supervise paid staff and volunteers.
 Coordinate involvement of the faculty, staff, students, administration, and other representatives of the host institution. - 9.
-Coordinate and prepare pre-session briefing materials, including profiles of participants and mayors' case studies.
-Compile materials in the briefing book and distribute a digital copy to participants at least one week prior to the session.
-Provide a hard copy of the briefing book to each participant at the session.
-These materials shall be prepared in accordance with the standards for content and graphics as specified by the MICD Partnership. - 10.
-Conduct follow-up activities, which may include development and dissemination of press materials, corresponding with participants, and documentation for archival purposes.
+Briefing materials: Coordinate and prepare thorough pre-session briefing materials, including profiles of participants and summaries of mayors' case studies.
+Compile materials into a briefing book; distribute a digital copy to participants at least one week prior to the session and provide a hard copy to each participant at the session.
+These materials shall be prepared in accordance with the standards for content and graphics as specified by MICD staff. - 10.
+Follow-up: Conduct follow-up activities, which may include development and dissemination of press materials, corresponding with participants, and documentation for archival purposes.